 That’s what I’m going to tell you right now.

 5 Reasons Why I Still Drink A Post-Workout Shake

 - Because I like to, and there’s absolutely no reason for me not to.
-Alan Aragon and Brad Schoenfeld actually appear to do something similar in terms of the timing of this meal: “We both surround our training bouts with protein.
+Brad Schoenfeld himself actually appears to do something similar in terms of the timing of this meal: “We both surround our training bouts with protein.
 We both don’t wait to get the protein in.”
-(Source: 20:53 mark of this interview.)
+(Source: 20:53 mark of

 - Because I’ve been doing this since probably 2005, back when I thought it “needed” to be done and was of extreme importance and benefit to me.
 So while I learned years later that it wasn’t (and experimented on my own to confirm it), it was already a thing that I had been doing for so long that it just became a routine part of my diet.
 And because of reason #1 above, I have zero reason to change it.
 So I haven’t.

 - Because I don’t always go straight home after the gym.
 Sometimes I have stuff to do afterwards and it might be 1-2 hours before I’m back in my house and able to consume a solid food meal.

 - Because I’m just hungry after my workouts and I WANT to consume something as soon as possible.
 Sure, it technically doesn’t have to be a shake to fill this need.
 But practically speaking, it’s not exactly ideal for me to bring something like chicken and rice into the gym and then try to eat it in the car while driving or in the locker room within a few feet of the various naked balls of random old guys.
 Some form of post-workout shake is just the most efficient and convenient option.